gavinrozzi/grwebsite/content/project/ocscannernews.md

 +++

-Ocean County Scanner News is a network of radio and emergency services enthusiasts who listen to police scanners and post live news updates via their Facebook page.
+[Ocean County Scanner News ](https://ocscanner.news/) is a network of radio and emergency services enthusiasts who listen to police scanners and post live news updates via their Facebook page.
 I designed the groups's website in addition to setting up a livestream server running the Icecast software package.
 The live feed covers the Ocean County Trunked Radio system and several other local conventional channels.
 We are planning more additions to the live feed as time and resources allow.

+Many of the brief updates posted on Ocean County Scanner News are reflective of breaking news stories that later are reported in the media.

 [View Ocean County Scanner News here](https://ocscanner.news/)